 How To Tell If Sour Cream Is Bad

-- Off taste.
-If everything else seems okay, but the taste is off (e.g., too sour), don’t use that sour milk.
+• Off taste.
+If everything else seems okay, but the taste is off (e.g., too sour), don’t use that sour cream.

-Some separation on top is perfectly natural, and you can stir it in with a spoon.
+Also, some separation on the surface is perfectly natural, and you can stir it in with a spoon.

 See how this looks like: